 Now that you have a fair idea of which tile patterns to choose from, you can go ahead and choose subway tiles for your kitchen if you haven’t already.
 For this, you need not look far – you’ll find an excellent selection of subway tiles in Perth at our store.

-Of our wide collection of subway tiles, I recommend you to consider our Gloss White Wall Tile 10x20cm if you are looking for something traditional.
-If you want variants, then you can consider our Gloss White Wall Tile 10x30cm, our Gloss White Wall Tile 30x40cm or our Gloss White Wall Tile (Rectified) 30x60cm.
+Of our vast collection of subway tiles, I recommend you to consider our Gloss White Wall Tile 10x20cm if you are looking for something traditional.
+If you want variants, consider our Gloss White Wall Tile 10x30cm, our Gloss White Wall Tile 30x40cm or our Gloss White Wall Tile (Rectified) 30x60cm.
 For subway mosaics in an offset 1/3 pattern, consider our Aspen mosaic.
-And, if you’re looking for something bold, consider our Aston mosaic.